wearwolf/FloppyImageRectifier/Docs/Encoding.md

 IMG files are very simple and only contain data.

-The data blocks from each sector are written out in order for each track.
+The data blocks are written for each track based on the order they were read from the original image, which should be in ascending order by track number.
 The sectors from Side 0 are written, if they exists, and the sectors from side 1 are written, if they exist.
-The sectors are always written in assenting order based on sector number.
+The sectors are always written in ascending order based on sector number.